EnviDat/websnap/README.md

      ```

 - Copies files to a S3 bucket and repeat every 1440 minutes (24 hours), file
-  logs are enabled and only 3 backup objects are allowed for each config section:
+  logs are enabled and only 3 backup files are allowed for each config section:
      ```bash
       websnap_cli --file_logs --s3_uploader --backup_s3_count 3 --repeat_minutes 1440
      ```